asciamanna/asciamanna.github.io/_drafts/ndepend-2017-measuring-the-cost-of-sloppy-code.md

 ### Debt Ratio

 The debt percentage is the first calculation found in the panel.
 This [debt ratio in NDepend](http://www.ndepend.com/docs/technical-debt#DebtRating) is based on the [SQALE method](http://www.sqale.org/) debt ratio.
 The ratio is the estimated technical debt compared to the effort it would would take to completely rewrite the problem areas of the code.
-To calculate the rewrite effort, the number of lines of the problematic code is determined along with an estimated number of working days to write 1000 lines of code.

 ### Debt Rating

 The debt rating, a value A through E, also based on the [SQALE method](http://www.sqale.org) is derived from a debt ratio threshold.
-These thresholds are set to defaults but are configurable in NDepend along with the number of working days to write a 1000 lines of code in the debt settings.
+These thresholds are set to defaults but are configurable.

-Just below the rating technical debt is expressed as the total amount of working days to remedy.
+Just below the rating, technical debt is expressed as the total amount of working days to remedy.
 As with other calculations in NDepend clicking debt, the debt ratio, or debt rating will show the CQLinq rules that affect the calculation.
 Similar to other panels in the NDepend dashboard, trending metrics will show next to the value as analyses are run over time.

 ### Completing the Picture